Para leer este hoja informatica en español, presione aquí.

 The Reality: This used to be true.
-In the 1980s, there were very few treatment options for people living with HIV (HIV+), and many HIV+ people died from AIDS.
+In the 1980s and early 90s, little was known about how to treat people living with HIV or AIDS.
+Due to the lack of knowledge, no effective medications, and fear, many people diagnosed with HIV and AIDS died.
 Thankfully, however, this is no longer the case.
 We now have more and better HIV drugs.
 If you stick to your treatment regimen and take good care of your body, you can live a long, full life with HIV.

 The Myth: "There is a cure for HIV/AIDS."

 The Reality: Unfortunately, there is no cure for HIV yet, though there is research globally to find one.
 The research is based on cases that provide hope and clues for a potential cure.
 The Berlin patient is one example – a man who was diagnosed with HIV in 1995, received an HIV-resistant donor's stem cells for his bone marrow transplant in 2007, and is now reported to be HIV-free.
 The Berlin patient is a rare, unique case; there is currently no universal HIV cure.
 For more information, see our fact sheet on Finding a Cure for HIV.

 The Myth: "It is not AIDS that kills people; it is the medicines they take!"